dhale/jtk/readme.txt

 Gradle will automatically be downloaded the first time that you use the gradlew command.
 So you should first execute this command only when you have an internet connection.
-Also, when first building the Mines JTK, JAR files for the Scala programming language (see below) will be downloaded automatically.

 The layout of directories and files for the Mines JTK was designed to conform to that expected by common build tools such as Gradle (and